Ajkaceratops

-Ajkaceratops (pronounced "oi-ka-sera-tops") is a genus of ceratopsian dinosaur described in 2010.
+Ajkaceratops (pronounced "oi-ka-sera-tops") is a genus of ornithischian dinosaur described in 2010.
 It lived during the Late Cretaceous in the western Tethyan archipelago, in what is now Europe.
-The type species, A. kozmai, is most closely related to forms in east Asia, from where its ancestors may have migrated by island-hopping.
+The type species, A. kozmai, was originally described as a ceratopsian most closely related to forms in east Asia, from where its ancestors may have migrated by island-hopping.
+Later research however has questioned this assignment, and treats Ajkaceratops as an ornithischian of unresolved affinity.

+Discovery

+The holotype, cataloged as MTM V2009.192.1, consists only of a few skull fragments, including snout with proposed rostral bone, fused premaxillae, and maxillae fragments (beak and jaw fragments).
+These fossils are kept in the Hungarian Natural History Museum, in Budapest.
 The generic name, Ajkaceratops, honors Ajka, a town in Hungary where the fossils were first discovered, combined with the given greek nomination ceratops, meaning "horned face".
 The specific name, "kozmai", honors Károly Kozma.

 Description

-The holotype, cataloged as MTM V2009.192.1, consists only of a few skull fragments, including rostral bones, fused premaxillae, and maxillae fragments (beak and jaw fragments).
-These fossils are kept in the Hungarian Natural History Museum, in Budapest.
 Although the fossils are fragmentary, the paper describing Ajkaceratops estimated a body length of 1 m.
 Other material includes four predentary bones, cataloged as MTM V2009.193.1, V2009.194.1, V2009.195.1, and V2009.196.1; these are also believed to have belonged to Ajkaceratops, although they are proportionately smaller, and probably came from other individuals of the genus.

 Classification

-The fossils most closely resemble those of the Asian protoceratopsid Bagaceratops.
+When first described, the fossils were stated to most closely resemble those of the Asian protoceratopsid Bagaceratops.
 Those similarities indicate Ajkaceratops is a ceratopsian related to the protoceratopsids, but more primitive than the Zuniceratops and the Ceratopsidae.

-Palaeoecology
+However, more recent research has questioned this referral.
+The proposed rostral bone of Ajkaceratops differs markedly from the rostral morphology of other ceratopsians, possessing a sub-circular cross section, pitted texture instead of grooves, and a lack of lateral slicing edges.
+Furthermore, the proposed rostral bone appears to have fully fused with the premaxilla, a feature that is only seen in the ontogenetically oldest members of derived ceratopsids.
+This has cast doubt as to whether Ajkaceratops possesses a rostral bone in the first place, a defining feature of the ceratopsian group, and instead the hooked beak represents a highly derived, hypertrophied premaxilla.
+While there is the possibility Ajkaceratops is a highly unique ceratopsian, it was referred to as an enigmatic ornithischian of uncertain affinities by the authors.

+In a redescription of the cranial anatomy of the Early Cretaceous neornithischian Jeholosaurus, Bertozzo et al. tested the phylogenetic position of Ajkaceratops based on the premaxilla interpretation and recovered it as a sister taxon to Changmiania, implying a position as a basal ornithopod.